-Beginning with the Common Core State Standards, teachers make decisions individually and collaboratively based on best practices and appropriate, research-based instruction for students.
+- Beginning with the Common Core State Standards, teachers make decisions individually and collaboratively based on best practices and appropriate, research-based instruction for students.
 Antrim Elementary School teachers meet regularly to review and analyze data to make timely decisions regarding student growth.
 When necessary, changes in instructional approaches and strategies are made to the meet ever-changing needs or students, whether it is emotionally, socially and/or academically.
-Meetings of the school staff and IST team occur weekly, bi-weekly and at designated intervals to ensure student success.
+Meetings of the school staff and IST team occur weekly, bi-weekly and at designated intervals to ensure student success. - > As stated in Component II, reform strategies at Antrim Elementary will be based in teacher driven decision-making and use of assessments.